sohsatoh/huestacean/README.md

 <img src="https://i.imgur.com/H67w2ta.png" alt="Youtube video demonstrating Huestacean's screen sync feature" border="0" width="250px" />

 ## Changes from original
-What I added is the webserver to start sync.
+What I added is the webserver to start/stop sync.
 With the default settings, it listens 8989 port.

-If already synced, do nothing.
-As I have a chrome extention to stop sync and set the scene, I will not add the function to stop sync.
+Access localhost:8989/start to start sync, and access localhost:8989/stop to stop sync.

-Also, I will not add the web gui as this fork does not intend to release.
+I will not add the web gui as this fork does not intend to release.

 ## Download
 Downloadable binaries for Windows and macOS are available on the **[Releases](https://github.com/BradyBrenot/huestacean/releases)** page; see [Installing](#installing) for more information.
 It ought to also be possible to build the source for Linux but this has not yet been tested, see ***Building*** below.